top of page

 2. Key Findings

-The annual S series shows a positive linear trend in 1984-2025 for all tested thresholds:
+The annual S series shows a positive linear trend from 1984 to 2025 for all tested thresholds:

 • M≥1.5: slope ≈ +0.012 / year